Olga (2021 film)

-Olga («Ольга») is a 2021 sports drama film co-written and directed by Elie Grappe.
-It was selected as the Swiss entry for the Best International Feature Film at the 94th Academy Awards, but it was not nominated.
+Olga (Ukrainian: Ольга, romanized: Olha) is a 2021 sports drama film co-written and directed by Elie Grappe.
+The film was selected as the Swiss entry for the Best International Feature Film at the 94th Academy Awards.
+It won the SACD Award at the 2021 Cannes Critics’ Week and later won the Swiss Film Awards for Best Feature Film, Best Screenplay, and Best Sound.